-One question that we are asked rather frequently is “how many days is the minimum number that I can go to Walt Disney World and still full enjoyment of all of the parks and rides”?
+One question that we are asked rather frequently is “how many days do you need at Walt Disney World and still achieve full enjoyment of all of the parks and rides”?
 For me personally, this is a very difficult question to answer.
 I could go to Walt Disney World for two weeks straight.
-Go to all the parks, the water parks, Disney Springs and still say that’s not enough time.
-But that’s me.
+Go to all the parks, the water parks, and Disney Springs and still say that’s not enough time.
+But that’s me, so in the real world how many days do you need in the parks?

 The absolute minimum would be four days.
-That does make sense of course; four days for four parks.
+Four days for four parks.

 But let’s delve a bit further and talk about how I would use each day.
 By the way, when I say 4 days, I’m actually talking about four full days in the park.
 So one travel day before those four days, and one travel day after.
 Also depending on your travel schedule that could mean another half day in the parks potentially or maybe at Disney Springs just relaxing and enjoying the magic.